jspython-dev/jspython-cli/README.md

-## Run file when you have your source code in a nested folder
+### Run file when you have your source code in a nested folder
 ```
 jspython --file=path/to/jspython/file.jspy --srcRoot=src
 ```
-In this case it expects package.json and node_modules on the root level
+Normally you would expect package.json and node_modules to be in the root level and all scripts in the `src` folder

 ```
 -|- .git